jensnesten/DNN-StatArb/README.md

                 self.position.close()

 ```
+As we're not trading both instruments simultaneously, it goes without saying that this is not a beta-neutral optimal pairs trading strategy, due to our positions not being hedged beyond the stop-loss: despite it having similar characteristics.
+## Results
 ![Figure_3](https://github.com/jensnesten/DNN-StatArb/assets/42718681/587590e9-78f8-45be-81ff-50e64cabe90d)

 From here, we introduce a simple scaling function that enables the model to scale non-linearly while maintaining the desired margin impact relative to current equity: